JohnSnowLabs/johnsnowlabs/docs/_posts/gadde5300/2023-04-28-fingen_flant5_finetuned_sec10k_en.md

 ## Description

-This Text Generation Mode has been fine-tuned on FLANT5 Using SEC filings data.
+This Text Generation model has been fine-tuned on FLANT5 Using SEC filings data.
 FLAN-T5 is a state-of-the-art language model developed by Facebook AI that utilizes the T5 architecture for text generation tasks.

 ## Predicted Entities